manubot/manubot/README.md

 ```
 usage: manubot cite [-h] [--file FILE] citations [citations ...]

+Retrieve bibliographic metadata for one or more citation identifiers.

 positional arguments:
   citations    one or more (space separated) citations to produce CSL for